VIAC vs Finpension 3a – Which is the best third pillar for 2024?

 Both applications are technically secure, and both companies have a strong security record.
 I have not heard of any leaks or breaches in these two companies.

-With Finpension 3a, you can configure the second factor of authentication (SMS).
+With Finpension 3a, you can configure the second factor of authentication (SMS or a good authenticator).
 This helps with security since this will require your phone.
-I would have preferred other choices than SMS, but this is already better than no second factor, like in VIAC.
+This is much better than VIAC (no second factor).
 However, you cannot do much from these two applications since the money is blocked until you can use it.
 Nevertheless, there is plenty of important information, and I would prefer a second authentication factor.

 From a safety point of view, both third pillars are equivalent.
 VIAC and Finpension 3a manage the assets, but they are held in a pension foundation’s balance sheets.
 The assets are saved in a custody bank in both cases.
 So, in cases of VIAC or Finpension 3a going bankrupt, the foundation must find a new manager.